A Guide To Functional Interfaces in Java10 min read

 Functional Interface and Lambda Expression

-It would be a deficiency if we talk about functional interfaces but forget to mention lambda expression.
-Before Java 8, because we cannot directly create a new instance from an interface, the feasible solutions at that time were to a concrete class with a lot of unnecessary boilerplate to just encapsulate a single piece of data (as we did in the first example), or less verbose we can make the use of an anonymous class like this:
+It would be a shortcoming if we discussed functional interfaces but forgot to mention lambda expressions.
+Before Java 8, because we could not directly create a new instance from an interface, the feasible solutions at that time were to create a concrete class with a lot of unnecessary boilerplate just to encapsulate a single piece of data (as we did in the first example), or less verbose we can make the use of an anonymous class like this:

 FIDemo anonymous = new FIDemo() {